JetBrains-Research/RefactorInsight/README.md

 Click on 'Check Refactoring History' in order to see the refactorings history.
-An example for a class `LuxuryCar` is presented below.
+An example for a method named `Repl` is presented below.

 <img src="assets/img/history_example.png" alt="RefactoringHistory2" width="400">